azeveco/TaGro/README.md

 When you open it, it will list your Tab Groups.

 You can also:

-- Navigate between the Tab Groups by using your up (↑) and down (↓) arrow keys
+- Navigate between the Tab Groups by using your up arrow key (↑)/Shift+Tab and down arrow key (↓)/Tab
 - Press enter/return with a Tab Group highlighted to open it
 - Click on a Tab Group to open it